-Shoalhaven's challenges include managing a growing and changing economy and population, better connecting and servicing communities, and continuing to build resilience to natural hazard events.
+Shoalhaven's challenges include managing a growing and changing economy and population, better connecting and servicing communities, and continuing to build resilience to

-We need to plan to manage economic growth and meet the need for homes, jobs, shops, services, employment and infrastructure.
-Shoalhaven's population is changing and growing so we need to deliver a range of housing choices to meet everyone's needs.
-This generates demand for a range of residential housing types, including affordable and suitably located homes close to shops, services and jobs.
+The distance between settlements and their size natural hazard events. presents challenges in connecting communities We need to plan to manage economic growth and delivering infrastructure that will continue and meet the need for homes, jobs, shops, services, to be worked on.
+Access to many settlements is employment and infrastructure.
+Shoalhaven's limited to a single road and formal local connections population is changing and growing so we need between settlements often do not exist.
+New and to deliver a range of housing choices to meet innovative ways will emerge to connect communities everyone's needs.
+This generates demand for a range and encourage interaction.
+Commercial centres of residential housing types, including affordable will be strengthened to ensure they provide the and suitably located homes close to shops, services necessary jobs, shops and services into the future. and jobs.
+Nowra is Shoalhaven's largest centre and contains the main commercial and business district, but it needs continued revitalisation to broaden retail and encourage alternate employment opportunities, and to connect and activate the Shoalhaven Riverfront.